+Marco Bacci and his trio of estates have, in the space of twenty years, positioned themselves at the vanguard of Tuscan viticulture.
 It is well-known that dogs resemble their owners but perhaps less well-known that wines reflect their winemakers.
 It comes as no surprise to those who have met Marco that his wines display a generous dollop of suave sophistication.
-Behind the man, and his wines, is more than just chic refinement; there’s fanatical attention to detail supported by technical savvy.
+Behind the man, and his wines, however, is more than just chic refinement; there’s fanatical attention to detail supported by technical savvy.